ErkanHatipoglu/AI-Product-Manager-Nanodegree-Program/3- Create an AI Product Business Proposal/README.md

 Thinking about the model is another aspect of the business proposal.
 While training the model algorithm we may consider using an in-house team or outsource the training.
 We also need to think about using the cloud or not.
 While thinking about using the cloud we need to consider data security issues, compute power, cost, etc.

 ## Minimum Viable Product <a name="mvp"/>

+We shall think about our product and decide and describe the user.
+We need to describe how the product looks like and how the user uses our product (through a WEB page, a mobile app, a program that is installed on a PC, etc.).

 ## Post-MVP-Deployment <a name="deploy"/>